Eye Allergy (Allergic Eye Disease)

 - Most allergic eye conditions are more irritating than dangerous.

-- Allergic or vernal keratoconjunctivitis may result in scarring of the cornea and visual problems.
+- Allergic or vernal keratoconjunctivitis may result in scarring of the cornea and vision problems.

 - Itchy eyes are probably allergic eyes.

-- Topical antihistamine/decongestant preparations are effective and safe for mildly itchy, red eyes.
+- Topical antihistamine/decongestant preparations are effective and safe for mildly itchy, puffy, red eyes.

 - Patanol, a topical mast-cell stabilizer, is a safe, highly effective, long-acting treatment.

-- Topical steroids should be used with caution and under the supervision of an ophthalmologist.
+- Topical steroids should be used with caution and under the supervision of an eye doctor (ophthalmologist).

-- If in doubt about an eye condition, seek medical advice sooner rather than later.
+- If in doubt about an eye condition, seek medical advice from a doctor sooner rather than later.

 Eye allergy introduction